oysteve/Movie_genres_analysis/README.md

 2. We expect a positive correlation between the budget invested and the revenue or profit they generate.

 ### Results/Findings
+The analysis result are sumaarized as follows bearing in mind the answers to the questions raised above:
+1. The most common genre appears to be drama with 4672 movies.
+After this, the next top four genres are comedy, thriller, action, and romance with 3750, 2841, 2339, 1683 movies respectively.
+2. The top five genres with the highest budgets are Adventure, Fantasy, Action, Science Fiction, and Family.
+3. The top five genres that generated the highest revenue are Adventure, Fantasy, Animation, Action, and Family.
+4. In terms of profit generated, adventure generated the most profit with profit above 70 million dollars.
+This is followed by Fantasy, Animation, Family, and Science Fiction
+5. The highest rating genre are documentary and drama, followed by crime.
+6. Their was a positive correlation between the profit generated and vote_average.
+Also, the revenue generated also has a positive correlation with the popularity of genre.
+7. Over the last 55 years, Adventure, Fantasy, Family, Action, and Animation has been the consistent moneybag of the movie industry.
+Genres such as Documentary, Foreign, TV Movie hardly generate any profit.

 ### Recommendations
+The determining factor for high revenue and profit return are budget, popularity, and vote average as these has a positive correlations.
+Genres with higher vote average generates a higher profit.
+Similar observation is seen with revenue.
+Also, some genres interest people more than the other and this affects the profit and revenue returned.
+Therefore, the following recommendations are made:
+1. Most profitable genre are Adventure, Fantasy, Animation, Action, Science Fiction, and Family.
+2. The higher the budget invested, the higher the revenue and the profit generated.
+Possibly, this will influence the quality of the scripts, planning and design, marketing etc.
+3. Investing into genres such as documentary, foreign, and TV movie will require great effort to reap revenue that can nearly match its counterparts.